sagivo/emoji-domain-checker/README.md

 EMOJI DOMAINS ARE 100% COMPATIBLE WITH ALL BROWSERS.
 You didn't know this worked, did you?
 ## install
+- clone the repo.
+- run `npm install`
-clone the repo and change `emojis` under `index.js` to have whatever you want to look for.
+- change `emojis` under `index.js` to have whatever you want to look for.

 ## HOW DOES IT WORK?